Income criteria

 Acceptable income and proofs required

 Please see the below tables for the type of income and proofs we accept.
+You can also download our packaging support guide for top tips when submitting proofs.

 We'll seek to validate your client's income using credit bureau information.
 If we can do this successfully, we won't request to see any proofs.